University-Issued Statements on Coronavirus

 - Diapers, baby food if you have small children

-The university has plans for managing illness should it affect our campus.
+- The University has plans for managing illness should it affect our campuses.
 University leadership is actively engaged in making preparations on an ongoing basis.

-Check this website for the latest University-Issued Statements on Coronavirus.
+- Check the CSUSB COVID-19 website for the latest University-Issued Statements on Coronavirus.

 General Information & Updates